ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 }
 ```

-but it is lazy bastard and prefer to delegate it to function provided in constructor:
+it is lazy bastard and prefer to delegate processing to service provided in constructor:

 ```java
 public class ServerImpl implements Server{